lmanov1/WeatherForecast/README.md

 #### The user can monitor weather conditions in stored locations by choosing '**My cities**' option from the sidebar.

 ### Console Python version

-To start using the application, the user will be prompted to enter a city name on console.
+To start using the application, the user will be prompted to enter a valid OpenWeather API key , which will be encoded on base 64 and stored locally for subsequent use.
+Next step - the user will be prompted to enter a city name on console.
 Current weather conditions at the destination are printed rigth away, and the location will be stored persistently as a preference for future use.
 Each time the user starts anew, it will be presented with current weather in all the previously stored locations, and a prompt to enter an additional location - or quit the application.
 ## Functional overview

 The application sends requests using the OpenWeatherMap's RESTful API and receives JSON responses.
 Those responses are checked for errors.
 If there are no errors, the weather information is parsed from the JSON response and displayed , and a location is added to preferences.